As artificial intelligence (AI) becomes more accessible for small businesses,…

-Marketing automation is all about what you put into it.
-So there are tactics that work and tactics that fall short.
+Marketing automation is all about how much effort you put into it.
+So there are techniques that work and ones that don’t.

-Bad Marketing Automation.
-What’s bad marketing automation?
 Bad marketing automation loses sight of your customers and prospects.
-Often, bad marketing automation involves sending non-targeted spammy messaging.
-Bad marketing automation fails to use all the customer data it’s collected to help create meaningful relationships and therefore, loses out on lots of potential conversions.
-All the most advanced marketing technology can’t help a cold,
+Often, it involves sending non-targeted spammy messages.
+Bad marketing automation fails to utilize all the customer data it has collected to create meaningful relationships and therefore, loses out on many potential conversions.
+All the most advanced marketing technology can’t help a cold, disruptive, marketing strategy.

-Good Marketing Automation.
 Good marketing automation reaches its full potential when it helps move leads through the inbound marketing funnel.
-Your marketing automation should be dedicated to a central focus: your customers.
+Your strategy should be dedicated to one central focus: Your customers.

-The best marketing automation works to capture leads and convert them through personalization.
+The best marketing automation works to snag leads and convert them through customization.
 By paying attention to your engaged leads and their behaviors, you can craft targeted campaigns that meet their needs, and ultimately, captures conversions.

 Your success with marketing automation depends on several things.

-Strategy.
 Marketing automation can’t function alone.
 You need a strategy set in place.
-If you implement a marketing strategy supported by marketing automation, you will achieve results.
+If you implement a marketing strategy supported by marketing automation, you will see results.